 LAND 225C Landscape Construction Details and Methods 2-2-3

 A survey of the materials used in landscape constructions, the methods used in assembling the materials into the landscape and the forces acting on the structures.
 Included are the characteristics and properties of each of the landscape materials and the relative costs of the materials, including installation.
 Landscape materials and methods to be studied include site work, various paving materials, various structural materials, and site drainage materials.
 The student will learn how to read plans and also prepare plans showing construction details including: walls, walkways, wooden structures, and water features.
 (Prerequisite: LAND 112C or permission of the Department Head of the Landscape and Environmental Design program)

 LAND 270C Sustainable Landscape Principles and Practices 3-2-4

 This course will introduce and examine the principles and practices required to create a sustainable environment.
 Issues facing communities locally and globally will be examined and discussed.
 Emphasis will be placed on methods used to create landscapes that improve the environment by conserving resources and reducing chemical application.
 Students will learn how site design, plant selection, and pest and water management practices influence the sustainability of the designed landscape.
-(Prerequisites: LD 102, LD 112, and LD 220)
+(Prerequisites: LAND 102C, LAND 112C, and LAND 220C)

 LAND 290 Senior Project/Internship 0-12-4

 As the capstone course of the Landscape and Environmental Design curriculum, this course will require the student to demonstrate integration and application of the knowledge and skills from all courses in the program.
 This may be achieved either through a comprehensive senior design project developed by the student under the guidance of a faculty member or through participation in a field internship with an approved industry partner.
 In either case, students will be required to provide regular and ongoing documentation of the learning experience to ensure that all course and program goals are met.
 (Prerequisite: LAND 102C, LAND 112C, LAND 220C with grades of “C” or higher and the approval of the Department Head of the Landscape and Environmental Design program)